City Hall and Court House

 Approving the City’s cost of providing Collection of Vacant Building

-Registration fees billed during March 11 to October 17, 2024, and setting date
+Registration fees billed during March 11 to October 17, 2024, and setting

 10